sphero-inc/Sphero-Android-SDK/README.md

 2. Right click the project, and go to Properties.
 Under the **Java Compiler** tab on the left, the compiler level should be 1.6 or above.

-3. After you do these fixes, and problems still persits, try a "Project -> Clean" in the file menu.
+3. After you do these fixes, and problems still persists, try a "Project -> Clean" in the file menu.
 60% of the time, this works all the time.

 ## Create a new Android project in Eclipse with Sphero or Integrating Sphero into an Existing Project

 If creating a new project it is important to take special notice to the Android API Level and the Java compliance level.
 The Sphero SDK currently supports:

- - Andriod API level 8 (Android 2.2) or greater.
+ - Android API level 8 (Android 2.2) or greater.
  - Java language compliance level 6.0(1.6) or greater.

 ### Integrating the Sphero Libraries into your Project